SystemFw/blog/content/staging/programs-as-values-draft.md

     .transformOutput(length => length > 10)
 ```

-Finally, we complete `In` with an elimination form so that we can
+Finally, we need to complete `In` with an elimination form so that we
-embed it into bigger programs, as usual we will translate to `IO`:
+can embed it into bigger programs, as usual we will translate to `IO`:

 ```scala
 /*